mdequanter/5GWebRtc/README.md

 - 📦 For compressed sizes **≤ 80 KB**, it maintained ~20 FPS.
 - 📉 FPS gradually dropped as image size increased, reaching ~15 FPS at ~160 KB.
 - 🎯 Sweet spot: **35–80 KB per image** for smooth real-time streaming over 5G from an embedded device.
+- 📉 Latency is high because the receiver and sender ar not on the same network.
+Signaling server or running locally but only accessible via internet address from both devices.
+This adds a lot of delay

+-

 ### ✅ Key Insights